 Tallis began his journey into fasting at the age of 40.
 Having grown more sensitive to the needs of his body following a spiritual transformation a few years earlier, he enjoys fasting as a means to optimise physical health through detox, as well as to express the freedom of his deeper self.
 Fasting is one of the most powerful tools to cleanse and transform both body and soul.
 In order to help others do the same, he leads workshops and retreats which focus on both these aspects.
-Once you have detoxified physically, once you have confronted your ego by not eating, once you fully surrender yourself to a fast, you too will experience the only thing remaining: the unconditional love which quietly permeates all existence.
+He also offers online coaching to clients across the world.

-Tallis is also an avid ultramarathon and trail runner, interested in exploring the similarities – both physiological and spiritual – between fasting and endurance sports, as well as our evolutionary roots as runners on the African savannah.
+Tallis is also an avid ultramarathon and trail runner, interested in exploring the similarities – both physiological and spiritual – between fasting and endurance sports, as well as our evolutionary roots as runners on the African savanna.